 Dónal’s voice was in my head during the early stages of A Quiet Man, unfortunately.
 The first few scenes cover the arrival of Sean Thornton (John Wayne) to the town of Inisfree, a picturesque little country village.
-The locals hear his accent when he asks directions, and fall all over themselves offering their services as tour guides.
+The locals hear his U.S. of A. accent when he asks directions, and fall all over themselves offering their services as tour guides.
 Is he hoping to catch trout, perhaps?
 Or golf?
 What has brought him to Ireland on his vacation?
 But Thornton baffles them all with the news that he’s not a tourist – he’s moving there.
 Or, rather, he’s moving back there – he was actually born right there in Inisfree, in the little cottage next door to the wealthy Squire Danaher (Victor McLaglen).
 The family had to emigrate when he was a baby, and he’d heard tales of the place at his mother’s knee as a lad – and had sworn that if he ever made his fortune, he’d move back and buy it.
 And, well, there he is.

 His purchase attracts the ire of Squire Danaher – who’d planned to buy the spot himself – and the interest of Danaher’s sister Mary Kate (Maureen O’Hara).
 He is similarly smitten, and the pair begin a courtship – a bumpy one, thanks to Thornton’s unfamiliarity with Irish customs.
 One particular bone of contention is Squire Danaher’s refusal to give his blessing to the union.
 If she and Thornton were to marry, the Squire warns, he will keep all of Mary Kate’s possessions, and pocket her cherished 350-shilling dowry.
 Thornton doesn’t care – he’s got all the money he needs and he’s in love – but Mary Kate wants her stuff.
 And when Thornton seems strangely unwilling to fight on her behalf, she gets mighty cheesed off.